nilqed/fricas_input/spad/derham/doc/section-1.0.rst

     \alpha\wedge\beta=\frac{1}{2}\, \left(a\otimes b - b\otimes a \right)

-and is, although standard tody, quite unhandy and there are different notations in the literature.
+and is, although standard today, quite unhandy and there are different notations in the literature.
-In the book of H.Flanders [4] it is not used at all while H.Whitney used the symbol :math:`vee` in his representation [7].
+In the book of H.Flanders [4] it is not used at all while H.Whitney used the symbol :math:`\vee` in his representation [7].

 **Notation**: The domain ``DeRhamcomplex`` uses ``dx*dy`` for :math:`dx\wedge dy`.